 The small business no-nonsense guide to GDPR

-Many are understandably frightened and unsure of whether they will be compliant come May.
-There is unfortunately a lot of confusion around this new legislation, so the purpose of this guide is to cut through the confusion and provide an overview of what the legislation is.
-Including, the steps you need to take to see if you are compliant, and what needs to be done to meet any gaps in your data processing system.
+Many businesses are understandably frightened and unsure of whether they are compliant.
+There is unfortunately still a lot of confusion around this legislation, so the purpose of this guide is to cut through the confusion and provide an overview of what the legislation is.

-As most of our customers are small businesses we will be interpreting the GDPR from a small business point of view.
-In addition, we’ll demonstrate how RealtimeCRM can help you become compliant.
+As a provider of CRM for small business, most of our customers will be interpreting the GDPR from a small business standpoint and that’s therefore where we’ll be writing this guide from.
+We will also take a few opportunities to demonstrate how using RealtimeCRM can help you close any compliance gaps.

-On the 25th May 2018 GDPR (General Data Protection Regulation) comes into effect, it is a wide ranging overhaul of current data protection regulation that will affect all businesses.
-The Regulation is an essential step to strengthen citizens’ fundamental rights and keep up to date with the tremendous changes that have taken place particularly on the internet in the last twenty years.
+On the 25th May 2018 the GDPR (General Data Protection Regulation) came into effect.
+It was a wide ranging overhaul of data protection regulation that affected all businesses.
+The Regulation was an essential step to strengthen citizens' fundamental rights and keep up to date with the tremendous changes that have taken place.

-Think of the internet of things, social media and online shopping which have come into being over the last twenty years.
-This is an ever growing ocean of personal data that needs to be protected and made secure.
+Over the last 20 years in particular, the internet of things, social media and online shopping have come into being and grown significantly.
+There is therefore an ever growing ocean of personal data that needs to be protected and made secure.

-Perhaps you’ve been approached by a consultant or offered a course?
-While GDPR will affect all businesses we don’t believe it has to be difficult to deal with.
-Of course you must bear in mind that no-one can offer authoritative legal advice on the subject until it is tested in the courts.
-We can tell you our interpretation but we are not lawyers, we are not your lawyers, and this is not legal advice!
+Because of its importance and the perceived complexities many businesses were contacted by consultants offering reviews, courses and compliance checks - you might have been one of them.
+We believe that while the GDPR affects all businesses it doesn’t have to be difficult to deal with.
+That said, you must always keep in mind that no-one can offer authoritative legal advice on any subject until it is tested in the courts: We can tell you our interpretation but we are not lawyers, we are not your lawyers, and this is not legal advice.

 The GDPR is a modern privacy framework which aims to account for the complex nature of modern data collection, storage, processing and distribution.
 The goal is to provide a path which allows businesses to build and maintain a data policy that ensures you keep your eye on the ball of data security and management.

 It’s in your interest to be compliant.
-This is not simply because this new legislation has teeth in the form of significant fines which we will cover later on.
-Instead, by doing so you signal to your customers that you take the security of their personal data seriously.
-In turn you’ll strengthen those customer relationships.
+This is not simply because this legislation has teeth in the form of significant fines (we’ll cover that later) but by doing so you signal to your customers that you take the security of their personal data seriously.

-As you can see from the above Pew Research survey, privacy matters to individuals.
-If you cannot demonstrate high standards of data protection - or worse you are found to be negligent - it will harm your business.
+As you can see from the Pew Research survey above, privacy matters to individuals.
+If you cannot demonstrate high standards of data protection - or worse, you are found to be negligent - it will harm your business.

-Additionally, the GDPR will require all companies within the EU to create data processing systems with the same underlying principles.
+Additionally, the GDPR requires all companies within the EU to create data processing systems with the same underlying principles.
 This will allow for a consistent and cohesive data protection environment, which in turn makes it easier for businesses to interact with each other.

-The GDPR sets out the data protection principles in Article 5, they can be summed up as follows:
+The GDPR sets out the data protection principles in Article 5, which can be summed up as follows:

-- The personal data is processed lawfully, fairly and in a transparent manner in relation to individuals.
+- That personal data is processed lawfully, fairly and in a transparent manner in relation to individuals.

-- The personal data has been collected for a specific and legitimate purpose and is not processed beyond the scope of the legitimate purpose used to justify the processing.
+- That personal data has been collected for a specific and legitimate purpose and is not processed beyond the scope of the legitimate purpose used to justify the processing.

 - That the personal data is accurate and kept up to date.

-- The personal data is kept in a form which permits the identification of data subjects for no longer than is necessary for the purposes for which the personal data is being processed.
+- That personal data is kept in a form which permits the identification of data subjects for no longer than is necessary for the purposes for which the personal data is being processed.

-- The personal data is processed in a manner that is secure including protection against unauthorised or unlawful process and against accidental loss or damage.
+- That personal data is processed in a manner that is secure including protection against unauthorised or unlawful process and against accidental loss or damage.

 Does it apply to me?

-This new regulation applies whether or not your business is based in the EU and regardless of the actual location you process data.
-As long as you are processing the data of people in the EU for the purpose of offering goods and services (whether paid or not) or monitoring the behavior of people in the EU, for example by placing cookies on the devices of EU individuals you must adhere to the GDPR:
+The regulation applies whether or not your business is based in the EU and regardless of the actual location you process data.
+As long as you are processing the data of people in the EU for the purpose of offering goods and services (whether paid or not) or monitoring the behaviour of people in the EU, for example by placing cookies on the devices of EU individuals, you must adhere to the GDPR:

 “This Regulation applies to the processing of personal data of data subjects who are in the Union by a controller or processor not established in the Union, where the processing activities are related to..”